jasl/vibe_photos_v4/AI_TASK_TRACKER.md

 - [x] (Optional) Integrate Grounding DINO / OWL-ViT detection and SigLIP re-ranking.
 (OWL-ViT + SigLIP region re-ranking and JSON caches are implemented; enabled via `models.detection.enabled` and `pipeline.run_detection` settings.)
 - [x] Consolidated preprocessing orchestration onto Celery task queues; the legacy SQLite `preprocess_task` queue and associated enqueue/worker CLIs have been removed in favor of `vibe_photos.task_queue` and `vibe_photos.dev.enqueue_celery`.
 - [x] Add a Celery-backed enqueue helper to scan directories and push preprocessing/main/enhancement jobs to dedicated queues (`vibe_photos.dev.enqueue_celery`).
 - [x] Define a stable, versioned on-disk format for preprocessing caches under `cache/` that is decoupled from the database schema.
-(A cache manifest (`cache/manifest.json`) and per-image JSON sidecars now version embeddings, captions, detections, and regions; `vibe_photos.dev.rebuild_cache` rebuilds projection tables from cache when needed.)
+(A cache manifest (`cache/manifest.json`) and per-image JSON sidecars now version embeddings, captions, detections, and regions; projection tables are populated during pipeline runs and rely on the manifest for trust.)
 - [x] Build a simple Flask-based debug UI to list canonical photos and show per-photo preprocessing details and similar images.
 (Implemented in `src/vibe_photos/webui/__init__.py` with templates under `src/vibe_photos/webui/templates`.)
 - [x] Standardize database access on SQLAlchemy ORM/Core models and prohibit new raw SQL usage in pipeline and web UI.